-Information on the Affordable Care Act (sometimes referred to as Obamacare) is expected to change, so please check back, or go to HealthCare.gov.
+Information on the Affordable Care Act (sometimes referred to as Obamacare) is available at HealthCare.gov.

 The Affordable Care Act requires individuals to have health insurance as of January 1, 2014.
 (It also requires insurers to sell insurance even to sick individuals, that is, no pre-existing condition exclusions.)

 If you do not have health insurance, you will want to shop for it.
 Please keep in mind the following.

 Marketplace open enrollment ended March 31.
 You can still buy a Marketplace health plan only if you qualify for a special enrollment period.
 You can apply for Medicaid and CHIP any time.
 Learn about special enrollment periods and other coverage options after open enrollment.
 Open enrollment for 2015 coverage starts November 15, 2014.